chaudhary-amit/acwebsite/content/example/index.md

   caption: Write your image caption here
 ---

-I am originally from India and came from the family of farmers.
-In my childhood I have spent lot of time on the farms and learned some real-life lessons on human perseverance.
+I am originally from India and came from a family of farmers.
+In my childhood I spent lot of time on farms and learned some real-life lessons about human perseverance.

-I then went to study chemical engineering from IIT Kanpur and borrowed my first suit when I was twenty-one in final year of IIT for a job interview in Ansys, industry leader in Computation Fluid Dynamics.
-After modelling flow of liquids in high temperature, I then moved to financial sector and worked in a couple of banks in Mumbai, “the city of dreams”.
+I then went on to study chemical engineering at IIT Kanpur.
+I borrowed my first suit when I was twenty-one and in my final year at IIT for a job interview with Ansys, an industry leader in Computation Fluid Dynamics.
+After working at Ansys, modelling the flow of liquids at high temperatures, I then moved to the financial sector and worked in a couple of banks in Mumbai, “the city of dreams”.

-While working in JPMorgan Chase, I got interested in economics and statistics.
-I got eager to learn more about it and went to study masters in economics from renowned Delhi School of Economics.
-There the new horizon of research opened for me and I decided to pursue research.
+While working at JPMorgan Chase, I became interested in economics and statistics.
+I became eager to learn more about these topics, and went to study for a master’s degree in economics from the Delhi School of Economics.
+There, new horizons of research opened for me and I decided to pursue a PhD.

-I won a fully funded offer to do Master of Research from University of Warwick and moved to London.
-I secured the distinction in that research degree and progressed to a fully funded PhD program.
+I won a fully funded offer to enrol in a Master’s of Research program at the University of Warwick and moved to London.
+I secured a distinction in that research degree and progressed to a fully funded PhD program.
 Now, I am in the final phase of my PhD.

-I like to build things whether it is piece of software, garden, or recipes.
-In my free time which is rare because I have a two-year-old :baby: now, I like to cook something special for my family.
-Here are pictures of some of them.
+I like to make things, whether it is piece of software, a garden, or a recipe.
+In my free time, which is rare because I have a two-year-old 👶 now, I like to cook something special for my family.
+Here are some pictures.

 Thanks for stopping by and reading about me!

 {{< gallery album="gallery" >}}